asearfos/chipper/docs/chipper_manual.md

 Threshold, it will be considered noise appearing white in the spectrogram.
 Noise will not be considered in the analysis calculations.

+You can return to this widget as many times as you wish to visualize the chosen threshold for any songs of interest.

 Below is the example song with the *default* noise threshold.
 In this case, there only looks to be one syllable that has signal being incorrectly labeled as noise.